parsampsh/adminx/doc/06_plugins.md

 # Plugins
-Adminx has a useful plugin system.
+Adminx has an useful plugin system.
 You can write your own plugin or use other plugins.

 Plugin system is so simple, plugin is a class that can make effect on admin panel configurations.